 Bo: Yeah, right, right.

-Jerrod: And performing, just in the sense, an Instagram picture is a performance of sorts.
+Jerrod: An Instagram picture is a performance of sorts.

 Bo: Yeah, yeah.
 The talk show appearances.
 All these things.

 Jerrod: It's just, I don't want to perform a lot.
 That's why I can't.
-I'm just not on because it's the need to be—
+I'm just not on, because it's the need to—

-Bo: Well, it's like if someone Google's Jerrod Carmichael.
-You want the first three things they see to be the things you spent a lot of time on.
+Bo: Well, it's like if someone Googles Jerrod Carmichael, you want the first three things they see to be the things you spent a lot of time on.
 Your show or your special, not, "Oh, he was throwing a bag of Skittles at someone's head on some talk show."
-Or whatever they do on these things.
+Or whatever they do on those things.
 I don't even get it.
-It's like, "Jerrod Carmichael ate a live bird."
-It's like why do these people want to do this?
-But it's also
+It's like, "Jerrod Carmichael ate a live bird!"
+It's like, why do these people want to do this?
+But it's also—

 [Knock at door]

-Bo: That is something.
+Bo: Oh, that’s something.
 That's the door.
 You want to get it, Jerrod?

 Bo: Oh my God.
 What is it?